SamTabbutt/COVID/README.md

 ## Project Structure:

 The project is structured to house any county-specific data as it might be of interest to analysis of variables of the COVID-19 pandemic.
-In its current iteration, the current preprocessed data consists of:
+In its current iteration, the preprocessed data consists of:
 - 2010 US Census Data
 - Geographic coordinate data
 - Shelter in place order dates data